 Terms you Should Know

 - Major Flow When discussing the flow of a design, painting, sculpture, etc. we are talking about the strongest major direction is dominating the all-over design.
-For example, the all-over flow of in a design may be diagonal or vertical, etc.
+For example, the all-over flow in a design may be diagonal or vertical, etc.

 Why is this concept important?
 You have worked with shapes such as triangles, squares, and circles since you were a kid so it’s easy to take shapes for granted.
 On an unconscious level, forms, shapes, and lines express different feelings and energy levels.
 When conceptualizing a design, consider the words your clients ask to have embodied in the final design.
 Think about the type of energy level associated with these words.
 Once you establish the energy then apply the following knowledge about shapes/forms energy levels.